QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 where $\sigma_z$ is a Pauli $z$-matrix, $U_\theta$ represents unitary parameter encoding, whereas $K_k$ are Kraus operators corresponding to one of the two decoherence models.
-For simplicity, we will always assume that estimation is performed around parameter value $\theta \approx 0$, so after taking the derivatives of Kraus operators we set $\theta=0$---this does not affect the values of the \acs{QFI} as finite unitary rotation could always be incorporated in control operations, measurements or state preparation stage and hence will not affect the optimized value of \acs{QFI}.
+For simplicity, we will always assume that estimation is performed around the parameter value $\theta \approx 0$, so after differentiating the Kraus operators we set $\theta=0$---this does not affect the values of the \acs{QFI} as finite unitary rotations could always be incorporated in control operations, measurements or the state preparation stage and hence will not affect the optimized value of \acs{QFI}.

 In case of the \emph{dephasing model}, the two Kraus operators may be parametrized with a single parameter $p\in[0, 1]$: